About the Plan

-Students enrolled in a combination of Continuing Education courses and on-campus courses that total 6, 7, or 8 hours, with a minimum of 3 on-campus hours, are eligible to purchase coverage as part-time students.
-Students will need to complete the Part-Time Enrollment Form.
+Students enrolled in a combination of Continuing Education courses and on-campus courses that total 5 or more hours, are eligible to purchase coverage as part-time students.
+Students will need to complete the appropriate Enrollment Form.

 Dependent coverage is not available.

 Contact the Student Insurance Office for verification of coverage.

 Complete the Student Insurance Claim Form (pdf) and submit it to our office.
 If the form is not completed, the claim will be denied.

 It is the Covered Student's responsibility to provide primary and secondary (if applicable) insurance information to all medical providers.

 If the Covered Student is entitled to benefits under any other insurance policy, that policy is primary.
 An Explanation of Benefits (EOB) documenting payment/denial from the primary carrier is required before benefits are payable by the Plan.

 The completed claim form and all required documentation, and any additional information requested by the Student Insurance Office must be received within 52 weeks from the date of the first medical expense.